AriFordsham/GHCWiki/explicit-call-stack/implicit-locations.md

 # Implicit locations

-This is a lightweight proposal to help with error-finding; see the ExpliciCallsStack? summary page.
+This is a lightweight proposal to help with error-finding; see the [ExplicitCallStack](explicit-call-stack) summary page.

 Suppose we write